 Parts of our, including our in-licensed, technology, techniques and proprietary compounds and potential drug candidates may conflict with patents owned by or granted to others.
 If we cannot resolve these conflicts, we may be liable for damages, be required to obtain costly licenses or be stopped from manufacturing, using or selling our products or conducting other activities.
-For example, we are aware of broad patents owned by others relating to the manufacture, use and sale of recombinant humanized antibodies, recombinant human single chain antibodies.
-Many of our product candidates are genetically engineered antibodies, including recombinant humanized antibodies, recombinant humanized single chain antibodies.
+For example, we are aware of broad patents owned by others relating to the manufacture, use and sale of recombinant humanized antibodies, recombinant humanized single chain antibodies, recombinant humanized antibodies, and recombinant human single chain antibodies.
+Many of our product candidates are genetically engineered antibodies, including recombinant humanized antibodies, recombinant human single chain antibodies, recombinant human antibodies, and recombinant human single chain antibodies.